noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 {% highlight hive %}
 ALTER TABLE orders_part ADD PARTITION(month='2014-07')
 location '/user/root/staging/financial/orders/2014/07';
-{% endhighlight %}
+{% endhighlight %}<br>

 For dynamic partitioning to work, we need to ensure hive.exec.dynamic.partition=true and hive.exec.dynamic.partition.mode=nonstrict.
-In conclusion, we have seen how Hive can be used to query tables in Hadoop.
-The differences between external and managed tables.
+In conclusion, we have seen how Hive can be used to query tables in Hadoop, the differences between external and managed tables and partitioned tables.
-And partitioned tables.
 Next we will explore how Hive can be used in data transformations, joins and how it is used in the data infrastructure of various companies.

 [hive-video]: https://www.youtube.com/watch?v=5Hrhr1H4IQ0&list=PLf0swTFhTI8o6PhuwMO6rx4-m3CnZ7uBp&index=8